matrixmonster11/capacitor-nfc/README.md

 #### `startScan()`

-Starts the NFC scanning session.
+Starts the NFC scanning session on ***iOS only***.
+Android devices are always in reading mode, so setting up the `nfcTag` listener is sufficient to handle tag reads on Android.

 **Returns**: `Promise<void>`